-Underwriting approval and portfolio monitoring
+Underwriting approval and Portfolio Monitoring

 - thorough assessment of each prospective borrower and development, its management, operational capability, development experience, financial performance and repayment capacity.
-This assessment includes factors such as construction cost inflation, supply chain disruptions and sales values; - on-site visits and face-to-face meetings with management; - assessment of the financial performance of the prospective borrower by reference to available information, including financial accounts, management accounts and financial projections; - analysis of the borrower's repayment capacity, including clear and reasonable demonstration of the borrower's ability to meet its obligations and discharge the Group's debt in full; - independent risk review and sign off by the Group's Head of Credit and Risk (or appointed delegate) of each potential transaction; - obtaining adequate security for each transaction; - credit decisions reserved to the HBFIL Board, HBFIL Credit Committee or Executive Management Team Credit Committee depending on size of facility or risk characteristics of transaction; - the application of an internal credit rating system and on-going review of credit facilities, including monitoring surveyor reviews of each development to monitor construction progress and cost against budget; and - regular review of compliance with the respective covenants and undertakings and any terms and conditions imposed by the Group.
+This assessment includes factors such as construction cost inflation, supply chain disruptions and sales values; - on-site visits and face-to-face meetings with management; - assessment of the financial performance of the prospective borrower by reference to available information, including financial accounts, management accounts and financial projections; - ▶ analysis of the borrower's repayment capacity, including clear and reasonable demonstration of the borrower's ability to meet its obligations and discharge the Group's debt in full; - independent risk review and sign off by the Group's Head of Credit and Risk (or appointed delegate) of each potential transaction; - b obtaining adequate security for each transaction; - credit decisions reserved to the HBFIL Board, HBFIL Credit Committee or Executive Management Team Credit Committee depending on size of facility or risk characteristics of transaction; - the application of an internal credit rating system and on-going review of credit facilities, including monitoring surveyor reviews of each development to monitor construction progress and cost against budget; and - regular review of compliance with the respective covenants and undertakings and any terms and conditions imposed by the Group.

-The maximum exposure to credit risk for financial assets with credit risk at 31 December 2023 is €353m with a further €328m of undrawn commitments.
-This maximum exposure to credit risk is presented by class of financial instrument below.
+The maximum exposure to credit risk is presented by class of financial instrument below.
 The credit quality of HBFI's loans and receivables are non-rated.
-Cash and cash equivalents are held with the Central Bank of Ireland (Standard & Poor's rating: AA) (2022: AA-) and Allied Irish Bank Plc (Standard & Poor's rating: A) (2022: A-).
+Cash and cash equivalents are held with the Central Bank of Ireland (Standard & Poor's rating: A) (2023: AA) and Allied Irish Bank Plc (Standard & Poor's rating: A) (2023: A).

-2023 €000 2022 €000
+2024 €000 2023 €000

-Cash and cash equivalents 43,915 15,638
+Cash and cash equivalents 46,204 43,915

-Loans and receivables 309,224 329,937
+Loans and receivables 291,311 309,224

-353,139 345,575
+337,515 353,139

-Undrawn commitments to borrowers at 31 December 328,000 357,000
+Undrawn commitments to borrowers at 31 December 645,000 328,000

+Total credit risk 982,515 681,139